Warp #1 - Frank Brunner art & cover

-Warp #1, 1983 - Based on the plays by Stuart Gordon and Bury St. Edmund, this space fantasy comic is among the earliest titles published by independent publisher First Comics.
-Frank Brunner's strange character designs and fantastic locales are not too dissimilar to his earlier Doctor Strange works.
-He seems to be less reliant on his own abilities, and prefers referencing scenes and layouts of previous comics.
-Without heavy scrutiny, I counted at least three Neal Adams swipes on certain panels.
-It's curious why a proven artist like Brunner would resort to these techniques, but here the result is less than satisfying.
-This is number 1 of 9 Warp issues with Brunner art and/or covers.
-See today's posts or more Brunner or Warp issues.
-See also this blog's Brunner checklist or Top 10 Brunner comics
+Warp v1 #1, 1983 - Based on the plays by Stuart Gordon and Bury St. Edmund, this first issue is among the earliest titles by this publisher.
+Frank Brunner supplies characters and locales are not dissimilar to his earlier work on Doctor Strange.
+He seems less reliant on his own abilities, in some cases copying panels from older comics (I counted at least three Neal Adams swipes).
+Why a proven artist like Brunner would resort to these techniques is beyond me.
+This is 1 of 9 Warp issues by Brunner. /// key 1st appearance, 1st origin, 1st cover Warp, 1st issue

 - - - - - - - - - -